|

 their society was like and how it came to an end.
 In short, the

-Minoan Originating is still a mystery and there is a lot more that
+Minoan origin is still a mystery and there is a lot more that

-we don't know then what we do know.
+we don't know as opposed to what we do know.

 During